-Fouts appeals ruling on tax issue
+Fouts appeals ruling on machinery tax

 Warren – — Mayor James Fouts filed an appeal Tuesday of a ruling by the Michigan Court of Claims that threw out his lawsuit against the ballot initiative that eliminated the state’s personal property tax.